abprash/Fun_with_Microservices/Intro/Intro.md

 * to remove docker instances form the system entirely `sudo docker rm <container_id>`

-~If we specify a docker image which is not present in our local system, then Docker actually pulls it from the docker server and then runs it for us~
+*If we specify a docker image which is not present in our local system, then Docker actually pulls it from the docker server and then runs it for us.
+Smart boy Docker!*
-~Smart boy Docker!~